-Electric cellos are a great option for any cellist who wants to try something other than the traditional acoustic cello.
+Electric cellos are a great option for any cellist who wants to try something other than the traditional acoustic cello and they also make great gifts.
 Electric cellos can be really fun to play, but they’re harder to find in music stores so we have decided to review the best electric cellos here.

 Shopping for an electric cello can be more challenging than shopping for a regular cello since there are many different styles.
 Whereas sound quality is an important factor for acoustic cellos, it is not as important for electric cellos since the music is amplified anyway.
 Instead of only sound quality, we evaluated each electric cello on the following criteria.